 This course continues to build upon the foundations established in Equine Massage I, with increased attention to muscle and other tissue loosening and alignment to improve equine movement, performance, and comfort.
+Topics include massage practices, stretching, saddle fit (English and Western), and conformation evaluation.
 Laboratory sessions will provide students with the increasing responsibility for determining areas of concern, developing plans for improvement, and implementing and assessing such measures; 2 hours of lecture, 2 hours of laboratory per week.
-Prerequisite: EQS 2041
+Prerequisite: EQS 2041 summer/fall